TakshashilaInst/open-tech-strategy-for-india/open-tech-strategy-for-india.md

 - Leveraging India’s strength in human resources in technology to build capability and capacity while collaborating with the world.

+### Effective Regulation & Compliance

+- Regulatory changes can be published in machine-readable formats (eg: APIs) which will improve adherence and reduce time to implementation
+- Data required for Compliance & Monitoring can be collected via Open Platforms and APIs making it easier for governing bodies to monitor compliance

 Given the importance of Open Tech, it is essential to have a far-reaching policy framework to nurture a contribution culture and create incentives for a sustainable Open Tech ecosystem.
 The rest of this document describes the current state of affairs and recommendations for each of the three verticals - software, hardware and standards.